RileyZito/FIR_filter/README.md

-# FIR_filter
+# FIR Filter
-system Verilog FIR filter with modular number of delays (registers).
+A system Verilog FIR filter with parameterizable number of delays (registers).

 ## TODO